Up to Cyprus to decide structure of bank levy - ECB

 The Cyprus deal sent shockwaves through financial markets on Monday, with shares, the euro and the bonds of southern euro zone countries sliding.

-But Asmussen said the deal agreed on Saturday was the result of negotiations between the parties.
+But Asmussen deflected blame, saying the deal agreed early on Saturday was the result of negotiations between the parties.

 "I want to emphasise that it wasn't the ECB that pushed for this special structure of the contribution which has now been chosen.
 It was the result of negotiations in Brussels," he said.